Patronski/HomePlatform/README.md

 Purpose of app:
 - Practising learned material
 - Easy organizing home property for multiple addresses.
-Have users
+Has users